StackVista/stackstate-agent/README.md

      If you built an older version of the agent, you may have the error `make: *** No targets specified and no makefile found.
 Stop.`.
 To solve the issue, you should remove `CMakeCache.txt` from `rtloader` folder with `rm rtloader/CMakeCache.txt`.

-Please refer to the [Agent Developer Guide](docs/dev/README.md) for more details.
-For instructions on setting up a windows dev environment, refer to [Windows Dev Env](devenv).

 ## Testing

 Run tests using `invoke test`.
 During development, add the `--skip-linters` option to skip straight to the tests.
 ```
 invoke test --targets=./pkg/aggregator/... --skip-linters
 ```